Table of Contents

 While you’ll need to bulk-buy bottled water every time you run out, with a countertop water filtration system, you’ll only need to buy the initial unit and the replacement filters every couple of months.

 Countertop water filters cost around $50 to $300, depending on the brand of the filter, the filters included, and the complexity of the system.
 Some filters, like countertop reverse osmosis filters, can be even higher in price, reaching into the thousands.
-Others, like water filter pitchers, can cost as low as $15 to $20.

 Whatever filter you’re after, there’s plenty to suit your budget.
 You won’t need to compromise for a good product, and when you compare overall yearly costs to your yearly costs of buying bottled water, you’ll be more than satisfied by the savings you’ve made.